-Considering search engine optimization dead is the silliest digital marketing myth 2021.
-SEO is alive and critical than ever before.
+Considering search engine optimization dead is the silliest digital marketing myth.
+SEO is alive and more critical than ever before.

-If your customers can't find you online, they'll eventually start exploring other options, and you won't get your fair market share even if you have the best products in the world.
+If your customers can't find you online, mostly through search engines, they'll eventually start exploring other options, and you won't get your fair market share even if you have the best products in the world.

-There are more than 200-million websites, and each one of them is trying to make its way through the first page of Google.
+There are more than 200 million websites, and each one of them is trying to make its way through the first page of Google.
 So, how can you get your website visible and noticed in this situation?
-SEO is your answer.
+Search Engine Optimization is your answer.

 SEO enables you to increase your website's search engine visibility and reach out to people who're genuinely interested in your offers.
 Integrating search engine optimization strategies with digital marketing will allow you to drive organic traffic.